peymanshahidi/peymanshahidi.github.io/_pages/cv.md

 Other Services and Experiences
 ======
-* Education Committee Member of Enerwat (http://enerwat.sharif.ir/?lang=en)
+* Education Committee Member of [Sharif Event on Water and Energy Nexus -- Enerwat 2016](http://enerwat.sharif.ir/?lang=en)